 What do we do then?
-The chazal tell us that doing teshuva--acts of repentence, removes the tuma that envelops prayer and Torah study.
+The chazal tell us that doing teshuva--acts of repentance, removes the tumah that envelops prayer and Torah study.
 This is the remedy.
 Everyone who learns Torah and Daf Yomi, all who daven--pray, must be concerned with contamination we inflict upon our prayer and the Torah itself.
-Don’t be that person who, after he dies after 75 years, finds out that all the Torah and tefilla he did is, fundamentally, worthless.
+Don’t be that person who, after he dies after 75 years of life and serving G-D, finds out that all the Torah and tefilla he did is, fundamentally, worthless.
 We must do teshuva NOW and must stop speaking loshon ha’ra.

 Let me conclude by bringing down the words of the Vilna Gaon.
 If you were living next to him and went into his house and asked him, “What’s it all about?
 What do I have to do?
 What’s the essence of getting Olam Ha’Ba?” would you give credibility to the Vilna Gaon’s answer?

 Let me tell you what he says about the essential instrument that would get you Olam Ha’Ba more assuredly than any other mitzvah.
-He says thtat he essential element to merit the Future World is guarding one’s tongue.
-This concept of guarding one’s tongue is more essential than all the Torah you will ever learn and all other mitzvahs, the good deeds, the acts of kindness, that you will ever do.
+He says that the essential element to merit the Future World is guarding one’s tongue.
+This concept of guarding one’s tongue is more essential than all the Torah you will ever learn and all other mitzvahs--the good deeds, the acts of kindness--that you will ever do.

 Why?
 He says that the mouth and what comes out of it is the holy of holies to G-D. Just like the kodesh ha’kedoshim is the holiest place on earth, so holy that the angels could not pass through it, the mouth is as such.
 Keeping it holy is the essence of what G-D wants.
 We now understand this.

 What does a person get if he guards his tongue?
-Besides that which I’ve spoken of here, besides there being no prosecutions, besides having great mazal, good fortune, besides creating ahavas Yisrael, The Vilna Gaon says that for every second that a person closes his mouth and guards his tongue, he merits to see the concealed Light, the Light of the mashiach, the Light of Olam Ha’Ba which is what we’re all awaiting.
+Besides what I’ve spoken of here so far, besides there being no prosecutions in the Heavenly Court, besides having great mazal, good fortune, besides creating ahavas Yisrael, The Vilna Gaon says that for every second that a person closes his mouth and guards his tongue, he merits to see the concealed Light, the Light of the mashiach, the Light of Olam Ha’Ba which is what we’re all awaiting.
 There is no angel, no creature, that can possibly estimate or understand such rewards.
 Let me tell you something; angels are pretty smart.
 There are those who have I.Q.s which are “off the chart.”
 Could you imagine meriting a reward that they can’t even comprehend for even one second?

 Now you understand why G-D gave four different mitzvahs at five different times in the communication process to stop loshon ha’ra from being spoken, why G-D was so vigilant, why it’s so significant to Him that you refrain from such speech.
 Look at all the seven dimensions that’s I’ve delineated and think about it.
 The truth is that you can speak much more elaborately on each one of those dimensions, but I’ve spoken about it b’kitzer--briefly, abbreviatedly, in order to fit it in here.